Mean-Variance Hedging on uncertain time horizon in a market with a jump: Introduction

 \section{Introduction}

-In most of the financial markets, the simplifying assumption of completeness fails to be true.
+In most financial markets, the assumption that the market is complete fails to be true.
 In particular, investors cannot always hedge the financial products that they are interested in.
-A possible approach is the mean-variance hedging one.
-It consists, for a financial product of terminal income $H$ at a fixed horizon time $T$ and an initial capital $x$, in finding a strategy $\pi$ such that the portfolio $V^{x,\pi}$ of initial amount $x$ and strategy $\pi$ realizes the minimum of the mean square error \beqs \E\Big[\big|V^{x,\pi}_T-H\big|^2\Big] \enqs over all the possible investment strategies.
+One possible approach to deal with this problem is mean-variance hedging.
+That is, for a given financial product with terminal value $H$ at a fixed horizon time $T$ and an initial capital $x$, we need to find a strategy $\pi^*$ such that the value $V^{x,\pi^*}$ of the portfolio with initial amount $x$ and strategy $\pi^*$ minimizes the mean square error \beqs \E\Big[\big|V^{x,\pi}_T-H\big|^2\Big] \enqs over all possible investment strategies $\pi$.